hanzoai/ROCm/docs/preview/benchmark-docker/training-megatron-lm-llama-3.rst

 ***********************************************

 This page describes how to benchmark Llama 3 8B and 70B pre-training using the Megatron-LM framework.
 It includes configurations for both FP8 and BF16 precision to measure throughput.
-The accompanying Docker image integrates a Beta preview build of ROCm 7.0 with Megatron-LM -- and is tailored for AMD Instinct MI355X and MI350X accelerators.
+The accompanying Docker image integrates ROCm 7.0 with Megatron-LM -- and is tailored for AMD Instinct MI355X and MI350X accelerators.
 This benchmark does not support other accelerators.

 Follow these steps to pull the required image, spin up the container with the appropriate options, download the model, and run the throughput test.